Using the token-based authentication scheme

 "message": "JWT is wrong or expired, please refresh your JWT."

-Common errors
+}Common errors

-This section lists common errors while using the token-based-authentication/exchange
+This section lists common errors while using the token-based-authentication/exchange endpoint and how to resolve them.

 Missing required parameters

-parameter in the request body, returns a HTTP 400
+Failure to provide a client_id or client_secret parameter in the request body, returns an HTTP 400 response:

 {